 - A Certificate of Confidentiality limits how that data may be used/disseminated in order to protect those reporting or involved in accidents/incidents

-- Use this form to notify our insurance company of an accident or incident that involved injury or property damage
+- Use this form to notify our insurance company of an accident or incident that involved injury or property damage that you believe might result in claims against you relating to your flying activities.

 - Reports may not be anonymous